- The High Library Faculty Guide

 We design class sessions for your students, focusing on resources you want your students to know about.
 Why schedule a session?
 If you are requiring any kind of research-based project, a library session can point students away from Google and Wikipedia and toward more substantive scholarly sources.

-If you've already been working successfully with one of our librarians, feel free to contact him or her directly to schedule a hands-on library session or fill out the online form.
+If you've already been working successfully with one of our librarians, feel free to contact him or her directly to schedule a hands-on library session.

-Or, contact me, Elizabeth Young Miller, and together we can determine the best human and physical resources for your needs.
+Or, contact me, Sarah Penniman, and together we can determine the best human and physical resources for your needs.